zmsantos08/Excel-Coffee-Project/README.md

 # Excel Coffee Sales Analysis

-This project was made by me but guided using this video: https://youtu.be/m13o5aqeCbM
+This was a guided project using this video: https://youtu.be/m13o5aqeCbM

 # Final Dashboard